FAQs

 How long until I get my bike from it being despatched?

 It varies by country.
-In the UK we use DHL so it's within two working days after the bike has been collected from our premises.
+In the UK it's within two working days after the bike has been collected from our premises.

-If we're sending to the EU, shipping times have increased due to customs hold ups since Brexit.
-It tends to be between 5 and 10 working days.
+If we're sending to the EU, it tends to be between 5 and 10 working days.

 Are shipping dates guaranteed?